pudo/pudo.org/blog/_posts/2015-05-15-document-mining.md

 ### A Python-based document processing toolkit

-Two Python libraries, [archivekit](https://github.com/pudo/archivekit) and [loadkit](https://github.com/pudo/loadkit), form the core of this: [archivekit](https://github.com/pudo/archivekit) provides an abstraction for the storage of source documents, making sure that the original document is stored on Amazon's Simple Storage Service alongside any cleaned-up and converted versions of the same document.
+Two Python libraries, [archivekit](https://github.com/pudo/archivekit) and [loadkit](https://github.com/pudo/loadkit), form the core of this: [archivekit](https://github.com/pudo/archivekit) provides an abstraction for the storage of source documents, making sure that the original document is stored on Amazon's Simple Storage Service alongside any cleaned-up and converted versions of the same file.

 [loadkit](https://github.com/pudo/loadkit) builds on top of this layer by enabling users to configure custom document processing pipelines with support for text extraction (including OCR), normalisation and filtering.
 Since loadkit is also used by an updated version of [OpenSpending](http://openspending.org), [spendb](https://github.com/mapthemoney/spendb), to manage structured source data, it also supports extracting and normalising data from spreadsheets.